Poll Finds Big Disconnect Between Washington Policymakers and Voters on Value of Housing

 - Americans believe that owning their own home is as important as being successful at their job or being able to pay for a family member’s education.

 "Those in Congress who believe that homeownership and housing choice should no longer be national priorities would be well-served to study the results of this poll and hear what the American people think," said NAHB Chairman Bob Nielsen.

 "To put it another way, America’s voters have spoken," said Nielsen.
 "If Congress abandons policies to support the goal of homeownership and to keep housing affordable, lawmakers could be in for a rude awakening in the 2012 elections."

 Public Opinion Strategies is a national political and public affairs research firm based in Alexandria, Va.
-Founded in 1991, it has conducted more than six million interviews with voters and consumers in all 50 states and more than two dozen foreign countries.
+Founded in 1991, it has conducted more than 6 million interviews with voters and consumers in all 50 states and over two dozen foreign countries.

 Lake Research Partners is a leading public opinion and political strategy research firm providing expert research-based strategy for campaigns, issue advocacy groups, foundations, unions and non-profit organizations.

 For more information, email Blake Smith at NAHB, or call him at 800-368-5242 x8583.